FAQ Page

 Frequently asked questions about KB3HHA's software

-FAQs For ICOM 7300 Memory Manager
+FAQs For KB3HHA Memory Manager

-ICOM 7300 Memory Manager is an application for managing the memories of an ICOM 7300 HF radio transceiver using a Windows PC.
+KB3HHA Memory Manager is an application for managing the memories of an ICOM 7300 or 7610 HF radio transceiver using a Windows PC.
 It allows you to read and save memory channels directly to the radio, or to save the memories to a disk file for future editing or as a backup.
 If you like you can have different sets of memory channels saved to disk files, which can be quickly loaded into the radio for different circumstances.
 The Professional version adds the ability to have multiple memory channel windows open at the same time, and also gives you easy access to many of the radio's functions for customizing the screen, waterfall, scope, CW, RTTY, and filtering settings.

 The following table outlines the main features of each version.